As commodity prices rise across the board, silver will likely benefit from greater interest.

 Silver can be included in individual retirement accounts, or IRAs, Hanlon and Thomas say.
-But the Internal Revenue Service has strict requirements on how these assets are stored and the type of coins — American Eagles and Maple Leafs are permitted.
+That said, the IRS has strict requirements on how these assets are stored and the type of coins — American Eagles and Maple Leafs are permitted.
 Silver coins must be sent straight from the dealer to an approved custodial depository.

 Hanlon says most investors focus on bullion bars and coins, while numismatic coins are for collectors.
 Numismatic coins have a market value separate from bullion, he adds.
 For example, when the U.S. Mint offered a commemorative 2019 proof silver dollar to celebrate the 50th anniversary of Apollo 11’s moon landing, those coins were sold at a high premium over the silver bullion price, he says.

-Physical bullion can be stored in a home safe, but for quantities of more than 1,000 ounces, which weighs at least about 70 pounds, investors should consider depository storage, Hanlon and Thomas say.
+Physical bullion can be stored in a home safe, but for quantities of more than 1,000 ounces, which weighs about 70 pounds, investors should consider depository storage, Hanlon and Thomas say.

-Investors who want exposure to the silver price but do not necessarily want to own physical metal can buy silver ETFs.
-The biggest by assets under management is iShares Silver Trust (ticker: SLV), at more than $8 billion.
-Day says the Sprott Physical Silver Trust (PSLV) is different from other silver ETFs because it allows owners to redeem their shares for physical metal and sometimes has premiums when the silver market is hot.
+Investors who want exposure to silver prices but don’t necessarily want to own physical metal can buy silver ETFs.
+The biggest ETF by assets under management is the iShares Silver Trust ( SLV), at nearly $15 billion.
+Investors can buy silver stocks and ETFs through a brokerage and sometimes directly from a company.

-Day prefers to buy individual silver miner stocks versus a mining-company ETF because there are few pure-play silver miners left.
-He points out SSR Mining ( SSRM) and Wheaton Precious Metals Corp. ( WPM) changed their names because they were branching out to other metals.
+Adrian Day, chairman and CEO of Adrian Day Asset Management, prefers to buy individual silver miner stocks versus a mining company ETF because there are few pure-play silver miners left.
+He points out that SSR Mining ( SSRM) and Wheaton Precious Metals Corp. ( WPM) changed their names because they were branching out to other metals.

 Silver Has Multiple Uses

-Silver, like gold, can be viewed as a safe-haven investment during the end of a long bull run because it is a hard asset and a store of value.
+Silver, like gold, can be viewed as a safe-haven investment during the end of a long bull run because it’s a hard asset and a store of value.
 It can also be viewed as an alternative currency to fiat currencies such as the U.S. dollar or euro.

 Unlike gold, which is largely used for investments and jewelry, silver straddles both the investment world and the industrial sector.
-In terms of industrial demand, it is used in solar panels, electrical switches, medical equipment and more.
+In terms of industrial demand, it’s used in solar panels, electrical switches, medical equipment and more.